 Allocation of Resources

-Many also believe that such globalization could result in a more efficient resource allocation across the globe.
+Many also believe such globalization could result in a more efficient resource allocation across the globe.
 Such globalization also makes it easy to access foreign financial resources.
-Also, the access gets easier to technology and information.
+Also the access gets easier to technology and information.
 It also facilitates global mergers and acquisitions.